AhamefulaChibundu/Blog-api/README.md

 ## Authentication

-- User registration
+* User registration
-- User login
+* User login
-- JWT authentication
+* JWT authentication
-- Password hashing using bcrypt
+* Password hashing using bcrypt
-- Protected API routes
+* Protected API routes

 ## Authorization

-- Only authenticated users can create articles
+* Only authenticated users can create articles
+* Only the owner of an article can update it
+* Only the owner of an article can delete it
-- Only the owner of an article can update or delete it
+* Only the owner of an article can update or delete its image
-- Only authenticated users can comment on articles
+* Only authenticated users can comment on articles
+* Only authenticated users can manage their profile picture

 ## Articles

-- Create articles
+* Create articles
-- Retrieve all articles
+* Retrieve all articles
-- Retrieve a single article
+* Retrieve a single article
-- Update articles
+* Update articles
-- Delete articles
+* Delete articles
-- Search by title or content
+* Search by title or content
-- Filter by category
+* Filter by category
-- Pagination
+* Pagination
+* Category validation
+* Author information automatically associated with articles

+## Article Images

+Article images are stored using **Cloudinary**, while image information is stored in MongoDB.

+Each article image stores:

+* Secure image URL
+* Cloudinary public ID

+Supported operations:

+* Upload article images
+* Replace article images
+* Delete article images
+* Automatically remove old Cloudinary images when an article image is replaced
+* Automatically remove associated Cloudinary images when an article is deleted
+* Prevent unauthorized users from modifying another user's article images

+The Cloudinary upload functionality uses Multer's `memoryStorage`, allowing image buffers to be uploaded directly to Cloudinary without permanently storing uploaded files on the server.

+## User Profile Pictures

+Users can optionally add a profile picture from their profile page.

+Profile pictures:

+* Are not required during registration
+* Are not part of the login process
+* Are uploaded through a dedicated authenticated endpoint
+* Are stored in Cloudinary
+* Store the image URL and Cloudinary public ID in MongoDB
+* Can be replaced without creating orphaned Cloudinary images

 ## Comments

-- Add comments to articles
+* Add comments to articles
-- Comments are linked to authenticated users
+* Comments are linked to authenticated users
+* Comment authors are automatically populated when retrieving articles
+* Comment timestamps are automatically generated

 ## Other Features

-- MVC Architecture
+* MVC architecture
-- Environment variable validation at application startup
+* Environment variable validation at application startup
-- Request validation using Joi
+* Request validation using Joi
-- Centralized error handling
+* Centralized error handling
-- Request logging middleware
+* Request logging middleware
-- MongoDB integration with Mongoose
+* MongoDB integration with Mongoose
+* Cloudinary integration for image storage
+* Reusable Cloudinary upload and deletion utilities
-- Author information populated automatically
+* Author information populated automatically
-- Comment author populated automatically
+* Comment author information populated automatically
+* Protected resource ownership checks

 ---

 # Technologies Used

-- Node.js
+* Node.js
-- Express.js
+* Express.js
-- MongoDB Atlas
+* MongoDB Atlas
-- Mongoose
+* Mongoose
-- Joi
+* Joi
-- JSON Web Token (JWT)
+* JSON Web Token (JWT)
-- bcrypt
+* bcrypt
+* Cloudinary
+* Multer
-- dotenv
+* dotenv
-- CORS
+* CORS
-- Nodemon
+* Nodemon

 ---